Rebecca Adlington: Recognition

 Adlington was welcomed home to Mansfield in August 2008 by thousands of people who lined the streets to applaud as she passed by in an open top bus and then appeared at a ceremony at Mansfield Town Hall.

 In 2008 after her post-Olympic homecoming, in a special ceremony at Mansfield's Civic Centre headquarters, Adlington was presented with a pair of gold-coloured Jimmy Choo shoes by Tony Egginton, then the executive mayor.

 In November 2008, Adlington was named as the Sports Journalists' Association's Sportswoman of the Year, receiving her trophy at a ceremony in the City of London from the Princess Royal, herself a former winner of that award.
 On 14 December 2008, she was voted third in the BBC Sports Personality of the Year award.

-Adlington was appointed Officer of the Order of the British Empire (OBE) in the 2009 New Year Honours list, followed in December 2009 by an honorary degree as Master of Arts from the University of Nottingham in recognition of her outstanding contribution to British sport.
+Adlington was appointed Officer of the Order of the British Empire (OBE) in the 2009 New Year Honours list, which she received from The Queen at Buckingham Palace in June 2009.

+In December 2009 she received an honorary Master of Arts degree from the University of Nottingham in recognition of her outstanding contribution to British sport.

 The Sherwood Swimming Baths in Adlington's hometown of Mansfield, where she began swimming as a child, was renamed the Rebecca Adlington Swimming Centre when it reopened after refurbishment in January 2010.
 The Yates Bar in Mansfield was renamed the Adlington Arms in her honour.

 The 2012 Olympic torch relay was routed through Mansfield Woodhouse where it was affected by a heavy thunderstorm before a scheduled lunch break at the Rebecca Adlington Swimming Centre.

 In 2013 soon after her retirement from competition, Adlington was named as the inaugural inductee into Nottinghamshire County Council's Roll of Honour.

 One of the Class 395 high-speed trains operated by Southeastern, used to provide a 140-mph London-to-Kent link and the Javelin shuttle service for visitors to the 2012 London Olympic Games, was named after Adlington.
 Several other British Olympians also received this honour.

 Tram 231 on the Nottingham Tram system was named after Adlington in 2016.

 Television

 Adlington was a guest panellist on the ITV lunchtime chat show Loose Women on 25 March, 17 April and 22 May 2014.
 She was a contestant in Series 3 of The Jump, but withdrew on 7 February 2016 having dislocated her shoulder during training.

+Adlington first worked for the BBC as a swimming pundit at the Glasgow 2014 Commonwealth Games.
 At the 2016 Summer Olympics in Rio, Adlington formed part of the BBC presenting team for the swimming events, along with Helen Skelton and Mark Foster.
-She repeated this role at the 2017 World Aquatics Championships, the 2018 European Championships, and the 2020 Summer Olympics in Tokyo among others.
+She repeated this role at the 2017 World Aquatics Championships, the 2018 European Championships, the 2018 Commonwealth Games in Gold Coast, the 2020 Summer Olympics in Tokyo, the 2022 Commonwealth Games in Birmingham and the 2024 Summer Olympics in Paris among others.